PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/quickstart/psmoduledevelopment/templates-use.md

 Invoke-PSMDTemplate -TemplateName function
 ```

-If you want to store it somewhere else, specify th output path:
+If you want to store it somewhere else, specify the output path:

 ```powershell
 Invoke-PSMDTemplate -TemplateName module -OutPath "C:\temp"